Quantum, Laser Solutions Capture 2020 Innovation Fund Finals

 The Polsky Center for Entrepreneurship and Innovation at the University of Chicago has announced the 2020 George Shultz Innovation Fund finalists.

-The George Shultz Innovation Fund is a multi-million dollar venture-philanthropy fund supported by alumni donations.
-The fund – a perennial feature with 100% of returns reinvested – supports startups across the University of Chicago, Argonne National Laboratory, Fermilab, and Marine Biological Laboratory ecosystem.
+The George Shultz Innovation Fund supports startups from an ecosystem that includes the University of Chicago, Argonne National Laboratory, Fermilab, and Marine Biological Laboratory.

 To ensure the health and safety of all participants, this year’s investment cycle will move forward in a fully remote format.
 All those involved have worked hard to ensure that the new format maintains the integrity of the traditional model.
 As part of this, the cycle will be limited to three participants to allow for more focused attention by fund management to the diligence and management teams.